adzierzanowski/timg/README.md

         optional arguments:
           -h, --help            show this help message and exit -V, --version         print version and exit
+          -i, --invert-background
+                                invert grayscale in ASCII mode
           -m METHOD, --method METHOD
-                                name of a rendering method (use `-m list` to list available methods, the default is a24h
+                                name of a rendering method (use `-m list` to list available methods, the default is a24h)
           -r N, --reduce-colors N
-                                reduce color palette of an input image (1-255) -s W, --size W        width of an image
+                                reduce color palette of an input image (1-256) -s W, --size W        width of an image

 # zsh completions